eleanormadderra/Spotify_DataScience_Analysis/README.md

 # Orientation
 The project proposal document and the project report document are in the Document folder.
+The models and figures were created in the final_notebook_group_4_v2.ipynb file, but all resulst and images can also be found in the project report document.

 # To Run Notebook
 Download the Spotify dataset from the link below.
 Make sure it is in the same directory as the .ipynb file and not a subdirectory.
 You may need a Jupyter Notebook setup to run the file.
 Any additional directions can be found at the top of the Notebook file.